bsoelch/Concat/doc/concat.md

 ### string and characters literals

-string literals start and end with a `"` , character literals use a `'` The type of a char literal is `char` ( which is an alias for `i8` ) while a string literals are represented by the composite type `string`
+string literals start and end with a `"` , character literals use a `'` The type of a char literal is `char` ( which is an alias for `i8` ) while a string literals are represented by the array type `string`

 string and char literals are allowed to contain special characters including new-lines additionally the following escape sequences are supported